 - Part-time Ph.D is time-consuming.
 You are allowed to complete the dissertation in five or six years instead of three or four.

 - The longer a Ph.D. candidate goes, the less likely that the Ph.D. candidate is to finish.
 Part-time enrollments are incredibly tough, but it is the only way to get a job and pay your mortgage.

-- We want to remind you that you're going to demonstrate a much higher level of time management skills compared to a full-time student.
+- We want to remind you that you're going to demonstrate a much higher level of time optimization skills compared to a full-time student.